top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

 Day 1: Arrivals into Curitiba International Airport (CWB).
-Birding Araucaria forest and marshes in the afternoon/evening near Borda do Campo to look for Canebrake Groundcreeper, Grey-throated Warbling Finch, Glaucous-blue Grosbeak, and Long-tufted Screech Owl.
+Birding Araucaria forest and marshes in the evening near Borda do Campo to have our first attempts at the scarce Glaucous-blue Grosbeak, along with Canebrake Groundcreeper, Grey-throated Warbling Finch, and Long-tufted Screech Owl.
 Night in São José dos Pinhais.

-Day 2: Morning of forest birding near Borda do Campo in search of Mottled Piculet, Olive Spinetail, Hooded Berryeater, Bare-throated Bellbird, Scalloped Woodcreeper, Dusky-tailed Antbird, Speckle-breasted Antpitta, Diademed, Brassy-breasted and Chestnut-backed Tanagers, and several other Atlantic Forest endemics from the diverse hills of Serra do Mar.
-In the afternoon, we should keep birding montane forest at Serra da Gaciosa, looking for Slaty Bristlefront (southern race), Brazilian Ruby, Scale-throated Hermit, Bertoni’s Antbird, Giant and Large-tailed Antshrikes, White-browed Foliage-gleaner, Rufous-tailed Attila, Pin-tailed Manakin, Brown-breasted Bamboo Tyrant, and others.
-In the afternoon, we transfer to Antonina, where we will spend the next two nights.
+Day 2: Morning of forest birding near Borda do Campo in search of Mottled Piculet, Olive Spinetail, Hooded Berryeater, Bare-throated Bellbird, Scalloped Woodcreeper, Dusky-tailed Antbird, Speckle-breasted Antpitta, Diademed Tanager, Brassy-breasted Tanager, Chestnut-backed Tanager, and several other Atlantic Forest endemics.
+In the afternoon, we will keep birding montane forest at Serra da Gaciosa, looking for Slaty Bristlefront, Brazilian Ruby, Scale-throated Hermit, Bertoni’s Antbird, the superb Giant Antshrike, Large-tailed Antshrike, White-browed Foliage-gleaner, Rufous-tailed Attila, Pin-tailed Manakin, Brown-breasted Bamboo Tyrant, and others.
+In the afternoon, we transfer to Antonina for a two-night stay.
 Night in Antonina.

 Day 3: Full day of birding in the gorgeous and well-protected foothills of Serra do Mar near Antonina, a true birding hotspot.
-Several Atlantic Forest highlights and rarities are part of the avifauna of Antonina, including such beauties as Yellow-legged Tinamou, Black-headed Berryeater, Festive Coquette, White-necked Hawk, Robust and Helmeted Woodpeckers, Saffron and Spot-billed Toucanets, Crescent-chested Puffbird, Unicoloured Antwren, Scaled Antbird, Black-cheeked Gnateater, Rufous-capped Antthrush, Restinga and Bay-ringed Tyrannulets, Eye-ringed Tody-Tyrant, Russet-winged Spadebill, Atlantic Royal Flycatcher, Buff-throated Purpletuft, Azure Jay, and Black-backed Tanager.
+Beauties include Yellow-legged Tinamou, Black-headed Berryeater, Festive Coquette, White-necked Hawk, Robust Woodpecker, Saffron Toucanet, Spot-billed Toucanet, Crescent-chested Puffbird, Unicoloured Antwren, Scaled Antbird, Black-cheeked Gnateater, Rufous-capped Antthrush, Restinga Tyrannulet, Bay-ringed Tyrannulet, Eye-ringed Tody-Tyrant, Russet-winged Spadebill, Atlantic Royal Flycatcher, Buff-throated Purpletuft, Azure Jay, and Black-backed Tanager.
+Although rare, we also have chances here for Helmeted Woodpecker, Atlantic Royal Flycatcher, and Buff-throated Purpletuft.
 We will be checking a Stygian Owl day roost in the town and trying for Black-capped Screech Owl in the evening.
 Night in Antonina.

-Day 4: Morning in Antonina in search of possible rarities (Helmeted Woodpecker, Atlantic Royal Flycatcher and Buff-throasted Purpletuft can be very hard here, despite recent records).
-Lunch in Morretes and transfer to Pontal do Sul for an afternoon boat trip in the large Bay of Paranaguá, mainly in search of Rufous Crab Hawk, stunning flocks of Scarlet Ibis, and the main event: watching the endemic Red-tailed Amazon coming to its largest known roosting site.
-We go through some fascinating mangrove channels on this boat trip, with views of Serra do Mar in the background.
-We should also see Estuary Dolphin, Brown Booby, Cabot’s and Royal Terns, Yellow-crowned Night-Heron, Pale-vented Pigeon, and loads of Neotropic Cormorants.
-Dinner at a local brewery with very good pizza.
+Day 4: Morning in Antonina in search of missing species before transferring to Pontal do Sul.
+Anafternoon boat trip in the Bay of Paranaguá will see us search for Rufous Crab Hawk, enjoy stunning flocks of Scarlet Ibis, and observe the endemic Red-tailed Amazon descending onto their largest known roosting site.
+Navigating through the mangrove channels may also produce Estuary Dolphin.
+Dinner at a local brewery with very good pizza!
 Night in Pontal do Sul.

 Day 6: Early morning birding at Volta Velha if necessary.
 For the most of morning, we should visit the the pretty hills of Vila da Glória, where we can look for Mantled Hawk, the uncommon Buff-bellied Puffbird, Rusty-breasted Nunlet, Tufted Antshrike, Spotted Bamboowren, Cinnamon-vented Piha, Oustalet’s Tyrannulet, East Brazilian Pygmy Owl, and sometimes, on bamboo seeds, the uncommon Temminck’s and Buffy-fronted Seedeaters.
 Late morning drive south-west to the picturesque hills around Rio dos Cedros for birding and overnight.
 In the afternoon, we will be birding good forest patches at around 700 m altitude, mainly to find the uncommon Atlantic Forest endemic Creamy-bellied Gnatcatcher.
 Night in Rio dos Cedros.

-Day 10: We should have a busy but splendid day of birding around São Francisco de Paula.
-If still necessary, we can start the day at another good site for Vinaceous-breasted Amazon.
-We will then spend the morning at the impressive Araucaria Forest from the São Francisco de Paula National Forest.
-Our main target birds include the endemic Blue-bellied Parrot and the rare Black-capped Piprites, among many other great Atlantic Forest birds found here, such as Purple-crowned Plovercrest, Mottled Piculet, Pileated Parrot, Rufous-breasted Leaftosser, Grey-bellied Spinetail, Sharp-billed Treehunter, Scalloped and White-throated Woodcreepers, Giant Antshrike, Short-tailed Antthrush, Variegated and Speckle-breasted Antpittas, Mouse-coloured Tapaculo, Rufous-tailed Attila, Brown-breasted Bamboo Tyrant, White-bearded Bellbird, Swallow-tailed Cotinga (rare), Rough-legged Tyrannulet, Green-chinned Euphonia, and others.
-In the afternoon, we will have time to visit Canela National Forest for the amazing and uncommon Swallow-tailed Cotinga, or to visit more sites in the surroundings of São Francisco de Paula in search of any missing targets.
-Night birding includes more chances for Rusty-barred Owl, Long-tufted Screech Owl, and attempts for the poorly known Buff-fronted Owl and the uncommon Long-trained Nightjar.
+Day 10: Our full day around São Francisco de Paula is sure to be busy, but rewarding!
+In the morning we can target Vinaceous-breasted Amazon again if needed before entering some more impressive Araucaria Forest.
+Our main target birds include the endemic Blue-bellied Parrot and rare Black-capped Piprites, among many other great Atlantic Forest birds such as Purple-crowned Plovercrest, Pileated Parrot, Rufous-breasted Leaftosser, Grey-bellied Spinetail, Sharp-billed Treehunter, Scalloped Woodcreeper, White-throated Woodcreeper, Short-tailed Antthrush, Variegated Antpitta, White-bearded Bellbird, Rough-legged Tyrannulet, Green-chinned Euphonia, and others.
+In the afternoon, we will have time to search for the amazing Swallow-tailed Cotinga plus Black-and-rufous Warbling Finch.
+Night birding includes more chances for both Rusty-barred Owl and Long-tufted Screech Owl, plus attempts for the poorly-known Buff-fronted Owl and uncommon Long-trained Nightjar.
 Night in São Francisco de Paula.

-Day 13: An early morning repeat visit to one of the birding sites in Mostardas, then transfer south to Rio Grande (via ferry) to the coastal Praia do Cassino.
-After check-in at the guesthouse, we will enjoy the afternoon covering more of these very birdy marshy habitats, this time at the large Banhado do Maçarico.
+Day 13: More birding around Mostardas before a ferry transfer south to Rio Grande, where we will reach the coastal Praia do Cassino.
 Here, our main target birds will be Sulphur-bearded Reedhaunter and the threatened Marsh Seedeater.
-We also hope to find here other interesting birds such as Ringed Teal, Cinereous Harrier, Spotted Rail, Red-fronted Coot, Orange-breasted Thornbird, more chances for Hudson’s Canastero; Warbling Doradito, Scarlet-headed Blackbird and others.
+We also hope to find other interesting species such as Orange-breasted Thornbird, Warbling Doradito, Scarlet-headed Blackbird, and we have more chances for Hudson’s Canastero.
 Night in Praia do Cassino.

 Day 14: Early morning birding at Cassino and Banhado do Maçarico, then transfer back to Porto Alegre Airport (POA) where tour ends in the afternoon.